10up/slotfill-and-filter-demos/README.md

 1. Clone this repository into the plugin directory of a WordPress installation.
 2. Run `npm install` from the root of the plugin.
 3. Run `npm run dev` to compile the files and tell webpack to watch for changes.

+## Contributing.

+If you have an example you want to share, please submit a PR.
+If you have a question for the FAQ, please open an issue.
+Any feedback is welcome!